-You can use algaecide that is a wonderful way to kill algae.
+You can use algaecide which is a wonderful way to kill algae.
 The first thing first, is to determine the type of algae resting in your pool.
 After discovering a type of algae, you need to apply suitable algaecide.

 Unique algaecide kills the unique algae.
 To remove dirty water, algaecide splits up till it cleans the water.
 This is also one of the less time-consuming methods to get the algae out of the pool without a vacuum.